cijamie/jme.log/_posts/2026-09-17-algorithmic-extremism-leaderless-radicalization.md

     </p>

     <p>
-      Gurr argues that collective violence is a function of the widening tension between an individual's <strong>"value expectations"</strong>—the goods, rights, and conditions of life to which individuals believe they are justifiably entitled—and their <strong>"value capabilities"</strong>—the goods and conditions they perceive themselves capable of attaining or maintaining.
+      Gurr argues that collective violence is a function of the widening tension between an individual's <strong>"value expectations"</strong>, the goods, rights, and conditions of life to which individuals believe they are justifiably entitled, and their <strong>"value capabilities"</strong>, the goods and conditions they perceive themselves capable of attaining or maintaining.
 When this gap widens into an unbridgeable chasm, the resulting psychological frustration translates into aggressive political or social behavior.
     </p>

     <h3>1.
 From Economic Deprivation to "Aggrieved Entitlement"</h3>